vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     > **Note**: Watch for a browser prompt asking you to save the file.

-1. To download the first generated X.509 device certificate from the Cloud Shell to your local machine, enter the following command:
+1. To download the second generated X.509 device certificate from the Cloud Shell to your local machine, enter the following command:

     ```sh
     download ~/certificates/certs/sensor-thl-2001-device.cert.pfx